COVID-19 update: Our services are running as normal.

-To ensure that our UK registered doctors have all the right information regarding your current health, we ask all our patients to complete a straightforward online consultation form, similar to questions you would be asked in-person during a doctor's appointment or STI check-up.
+To ensure that our doctors have all the right information regarding your current health, we ask all our patients to complete a straightforward online consultation form, similar to questions you would be asked in-person during a doctor's appointment or STI check-up.
 A prescription for your chlamydia treatment will be sent straight to the pharmacy for speedy delivery.
 All orders with 121doc include a free consultation and next day delivery.
-If you live in London you are eligible for same day delivery and you may receive your order in as little as two hours.

 Doxycycline is a tetracycline antibiotic used to treat a number of bacterial infections, one of the most common being the STI chlamydia.
 It can also be used as a preventative treatment for malaria.
 Doxycycline is a versatile medication and can also cure non-specific urethritis, mycoplasma genitalium and ureaplasma urealyticum.